Menopausal Hormone Therapy

 The main randomized studies of MHT were part of the Women’s Health Initiative (WHI).
 The WHI included 2 randomized placebo-controlled clinical trials of MHT in healthy women:

-- The other study looked at EPT in post-menopausal women who still had their uterus.
-Over 8,500 women in the EPT group took a daily dose of CEE plus a progestin called medroxyprogesterone acetate.
+- The other study looked at estrogen-progestin therapy (EPT) in post-menopausal women who still had their uterus.
+Over 8,500 women in the EPT group took a daily dose of CEE plus a progestin called medroxyprogesterone acetate for an average of about 5 years.
 This group was compared to a group of more than 8,000 women in the placebo group.

 The WHI also conducted some observational studies.
-However, when this document mentions a WHI study, it is referring to one of the randomized studies.
+However, when we mention a WHI study below, we’re referring to one of the randomized studies.

 Many observational studies have looked at MHT and cancer risk.
 One example is the Million Women Study.
 It enrolled over a million women aged 50 to 64 in the UK, collected information about hormone use and other health and personal details, and followed the women for many years.
 Not all of the women in the Million Women Study took MHT.
 Some of the women taking MHT were on ET, some were on EPT, and some took another drug.
 Some of the women on ET still had their uterus.